Abdelrahman122003/versionControl/sections/gitCommands.md

 - `git reset` .

   Use git reset when you want to unstage changes without discarding them, allowing you to adjust or re-stage different files before committing.

+- `git reset --soft HEAD~1`

+  If you want to undo a commit but keep the changes in your working directory, you can use:

 - `git checkout` Command

   - git checkout -- **file-name**: